-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. $\checkmark$ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.) community.
-Fees charged for care by your immediate relatives or members of your household. ~ Full-time nursing care in your home. $\checkmark$ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ~ Naturopath services (uses natural or alternative treatments).
-1 Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Experimental procedures and items are those items and procedures determined May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
+(See Chapter 3, Section 5 for more by our plan and Óriginal Medicare to not be generally accepted by the medical community. information on clinical research studies.)
+Fees charged for care by your immediate relatives or members of your household. ✓ ✓ Full-time nursing care in your home. \checkmark Home-delivered meals ~ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ~ Naturopath services (uses natural or alternative treatments). ✓ ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Private room in a hospital.
 Covered only when medically necessary.

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies.
 Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care Some limited coverage provided according to Medicare guidelines, (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to the standards of Original Medicare Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Routine dental care, such as cleanings, fillings or dentures. ✓ ✓ Routine foot care Some limited coverage provided according to Medicare guidelines, (e.g., if you have diabetes).
+Routine hearing exams, hearing aids, or exams to fit hearing aids. ✓ ✓ Services considered not reasonable and necessary, according to the standards of Original Medicare Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.